-These solar kits will be developed by BeOn Energy and their main innovative feature is the incorporation of a microinverter, reason why can be connected to any electrical socket.
-The nominal power for each installation will be 1.5 kWp (5x300Wp) and requires 10m (around 2m per panel).
+These solar kits will be developed by BeOn Energy and their main innovative feature is the incorporation of a microinverter, reason being they can be connected to any electric power socket.
+The nominal power for each installation will be 1.5 kWp (5x300Wp) and requires 10m2 (around 2m2 per panel).